 Beira enjoys a tropical climate with generally warm to hot and humid weather.
 There are two seasons, a dry and cool season from April to October and a warm and wet season from November to March.
 Temperatures usually vary from around 25 °C during the day from June to September and around 30 °C from December to March, at night dropping to around 23 °C and 17 °C respectively.
 Highest rainfalls are recorded from January to March and these are probably the months to avoid if you can, because hurricanes can strike.

-The TCO (Transportes Carlos Oliveira) bus travels between Nampula and Beira at least twice per week, costing M1,610 (Aug 2009) and taking 16 hours.
+The TCO (Transportes Carlos Oliveira) bus travels between Nampula and Beira at least twice per week, taking 16 hours.

-The TCO bus from Beira to Vilanculos runs at least once per week, leaving at 4:00am from the TCO terminal, costing M800 (Aug 2009), and taking about 7 hours.
+The TCO bus from Beira to Vilanculos runs at least once per week, leaving at 4:00am from the TCO terminal, taking about 7 hours.

 See also International Telephone Calls